Russian ruble: Commemorative banknotes

 On 30 October 2013, a special banknote in honour of the 2014 Winter Olympics held in Sochi was issued.
 The banknote is printed on high-quality white cotton paper.
 A transparent polymer security stripe is embedded into the paper to make a transparent window incorporating an optically variable element in the form of a snowflake.
 The highlight watermark is visible in the upper part of the banknote.
 Ornamental designs run vertically along the banknote.
 The front of the note features a snowboarder and some of the Olympic venues of the Sochi coastal cluster.
 The back of the note features the Fisht Olympic Stadium in Sochi.
 The predominant colour of the note is blue.

 On 23 December 2015, another commemorative 100 ₽ banknote was issued to celebrate the "reunification of Crimea and Russia".
-The banknote is printed on light-yellow-coloured cotton paper.
-One side of the note is devoted to Sevastopol, the other one — to Crimea. А wide security thread is embedded into the paper.
+The banknote is printed on light yellow cotton paper.
+One side of the note is devoted to Sevastopol, the other one – to Crimea. А wide security thread is embedded into the paper.
 It comes out on the surface on the Sevastopol side of the banknote in the figure-shaped window.
 A multitone combined watermark is located on the unprinted area in the upper part of the banknote.
 Ornamental designs run vertically along the banknote.
-The Sevastopol side of the note features the Monument to Sunken Ships in Sevastopol Bay and a fragment of the painting "Russian Squadron on the Roads of Sevastopol" by Ivan Aivazovsky.
+The Sevastopol side of the note features the Monument to Sunken Ships in Sevastopol Bay and a fragment of the painting Russian Squadron on the Roads of Sevastopol by Ivan Aivazovsky.
 The Crimea side of the note features the Swallow's Nest, a decorative castle and local landmark.
 In the lower part of the Sevastopol side of the banknote in the green stripe there is a QR-code containing a link to the Bank of Russia's webpage, which lists historical information related to the banknote.
 The predominant colour of the note is olive green.

 On 22 May 2018, a special banknote to celebrate the 2018 FIFA World Cup was issued.
 The banknote is printed on polymer.
 The top part of the note bears a transparent window that contains a holographic element.
 The design of the note is vertically oriented.
 The main images of the obverse are a boy with a ball under his arm and a goalkeeper diving for a ball.
 The main image of the reverse is a stylized image of the globe in the form of a football with green image of the Russian territory outlined on it.
 On the reverse there is the number 2018 that marks both the issue of the banknote and the World Cup, as well as the name of the host cities in the Russian language.
 The bottom right corner of the obverse bears a QR-code, which contains a link to the page of the Bank of Russia website with the description of the note's security features.
 Predominant colours of the note are blue and green.